open/close all folders

 - You Are in Command Now: Modra takes over the Black Section after the Darkmistress' demise.

-- Divide and Conquer: This was Beryls strategy in defeating the army when the groups began dividing in order to make their way through the Dark Kingdom faster she sent her army to prevent them from meeting up again allowing her to crush each group one by one.
+- Divide and Conquer: This was what Beryl had in mind for those that invaded the Dark Kingdom.
+When the groups began dividing up in order to make their way through the Dark Kingdom faster, she sent her army to prevent them from meeting up again, allowing her to crush each group one by one.

 - Good Thing You Can Heal: Is grievously injured by Prince Herb and Soap and is able to recover from it later, though doing so consumes the bulk of her power.